dbeley/playlist-versioning/README.md

 Those two files says "ARTIST1 and ARTIST3 songs will be added to the playlist Rock, and ARTIST1 and ARTIST2 songs to the Pop playlist".

-Adding artists in multiple playlists in supported, just duplicate the entries with a different playlist id.
+Adding artists in multiple playlists is supported, just duplicate the entries with a different playlist id.

 - `files/04_fix-missing-tracks.csv`: manually add paths for the missing tracks in `01_result-mplaylist-missing.csv` (fields: `missing_track;path`):
 ```